 Reality is introjected to be able to influence the environment.
-The objective is to develop a strategy which allows influencing while being influenced.
+The objective is to develop a strategy that allows influencing while being influenced.

-It implies a great empathy effort since it is necessary to develop the capacity to act in the environment having introjected such reality and being able to influence it.
+It implies a great empathy effort since it is necessary that one develops the capacity to act in the environment having introjected such reality and being able to influence it.

 Focusing on Reality

 Focusing on reality implies the integration on two focuses.
 On the one hand, the focus on the environment, which means trying to integrate with it and accept its influence.

 On the other hand, focusing on the influence one is trying to exert on the environment.
 This level of reflection requires a fully adapted behavior.
 One must be in peace with the environment one intends to influence.

 The essence of a reality has been apprehended when its universality has been discovered.
 It is the highest level of apprehension of nature.

 When this level is achieved, the influence on the environment is harmonic.